 Filing a vaccine injury claim is very complex.
-However, there are no legal costs for an injured patient represented by Maglio, Christopher and Toale, P.A.
+However, there are no legal costs for an injured patient represented by Maglio Christopher and Toale Law Firm.
 When your case is complete, our law firm asks the Court for reimbursement of the fees and costs incurred representing you.
 This reimbursement is separate from any money that you are awarded by the Federal Vaccine Court.

 You never have to share ANY portion of your money for damages with our law firm.
 Click here to find out more about the legal process of vaccine injury compensation.

 If you would like more information, please fill out the online vaccine form on this page or call our offices’ toll-free at (888) 952-5242 for a free case evaluation.

 Because Polyarteritis Nodosa affects a variety of organs, the symptoms of PAN vary from person to person.

 The common symptoms typically experienced with PAN are sudden weight loss, loss of appetite, fever, night sweats, fatigue, skin rashes/sores, tenderness in the skin, severe muscle/joint pain, muscle weakness, high blood pressure, blood in the stool, abdominal pain, shortness of breath, chest pain and weakness/numbness/tingling in hands or feet.